 If you are calling a cell phone from a land line within Mexico, the number will be preceded by a 3 digit access code, thus:

+Call charges using 044 and 045 used to be charged at higher rates, but since 2015, all 044 and 045 numbers are charged as local calls.
 For the latest prices on telephone services in Mexico connect to the Mexico Cost of Living Report.

 Dialing Cell Phones From a Mexican Cell Phone in Mexico